NVIDIA-AI-Blueprints/biomedical-aiq-research-agent/docs/FAQ.md

 ## How are the REST Endpoints Served?

-The REST endpoints are created using the [NVIDIA Agent Intelligence Toolkit](https://github.com/NVIDIA/AIQToolkit).
+The REST endpoints are created using the [NVIDIA NeMo Agent Toolkit](https://github.com/NVIDIA/NeMo-Agent-Toolkit).
 Each endpoint is defined as a function and frontend endpoint in the `aira/configs/config.yml` configuration file.
 The docker compose entrypoint for the backend invokes the `aiq serve` command which makes these endpoints available as REST APIs.
-The functions are registered with the AIQ toolkit in the `register.py` file, and the source code for the main endpoints is located in the `functions` directory.
+The functions are registered with the NVIDIA NeMo Agent Toolkit in the `register.py` file, and the source code for the main endpoints is located in the `functions` directory.

 ## How do I Debug a Hallucination?